infovillasimius/aidaBot/README.md

 <li>install elasticsearch on a Linux machine with an ip address reachable from the web server (point 5)</li>
 <li>download sample data from https://github.com/infovillasimius/aida/tree/main/data_sample (the authors data for index "authors" are in a splitted zip file which has to be unzipped only once before use with import_dsc_authors_zip.py script)</li>
 <li>create four indexes named authors, authors2, aida2 and conferences</li>
-<li>index data on elasticsearch using the four python scripts provided</li>
+<li>index data on elasticsearch using the four python scripts provided (you have to install elasticsearch python client)</li>
-<li>run the web server on a Linux machine - with an ip address reachable from the internet - by launching web_server.py script (configuration options are in config.py and conf.js)</li>
+<li>run the web server on a Linux machine - with an ip address reachable from the internet and elasticsearch python client installed - by launching web_server.py script (configuration options are in config.py and conf.js)</li>
 </ol>

 <h3><a href="https://aidabot.ddns.net" target="_blank">The web application</a></h3>